-For more information on eating well with Parkinson’s disease, please visit the EPDA website.
+For more information on eating well with Parkinson’s disease, please visit Parkinson’s Europe website.

 A simple summer recipe for people with Parkinson’s disease